Håfa Adai and Welcome!

 Håfa Adai and welcome to the environmental planning website for the Mariana Islands Training and Testing (MITT) Supplemental Environmental Impact Statement (SEIS)/Overseas EIS (OEIS).

 This website is an online resource for information on the preparation of the MITT SEIS/OEIS.
-The Department of the Navy (lead agency), including both the U.S. Navy and the U.S. Marine Corps; the U.S. Air Force; the U.S. Army; and the U.S. Coast Guard (referred to as “Action Proponents”), are preparing a supplement to the 2015 MITT EIS/OEIS and the 2020 MITT SEIS/OEIS to assess the potential environmental effects associated with the Proposed Action to continue military readiness activities at sea and on Farallon de Medinilla (FDM) within the MITT Study Area (referred to as the “Study Area”).
-The Navy as the lead agency for the Proposed Action is responsible for the scope and content of the SEIS/OEIS and Section 106 consultation under the National Historic Preservation Act.
-The purpose of the Proposed Action is to ensure U.S. military services, to include the Coast Guard, can organize, train, and equip service members and personnel to meet their respective national defense missions.
+The Department of the Navy, including both the U.S. Navy and the U.S. Marine Corps; the U.S. Air Force; the U.S. Army; and the U.S. Coast Guard (collectively referred to as “Action Proponents”), have prepared a supplement to the 2015 MITT EIS/OEIS and the 2020 MITT SEIS/OEIS to assess the potential environmental effects associated with the Proposed Action to continue military readiness activities at sea and on Farallon de Medinilla (FDM) (No’os) within the MITT Study Area (referred to as the “Study Area”).
+Military readiness activities include training; research, development, testing, and evaluation (collectively referred to as “testing”); and range modernization and sustainment.

 - A revised acoustic effects model;